Italian railway signalling: Coupled signals

-If more than a route is available, a second arm is added, as per the "proceed at reduced speed" indication showed by Category 1 signals.
-This will be reflected by a second arm at the preceding signal, as per the various "approach speed" indications showed by Distant signals.
+If more than one route is available, a second arm (signal head) is added, as per the "proceed at reduced speed" indication shown by Category 1 signals.
+This will be reflected by a second arm at the preceding signal, as per the various "approach speed" indications shown by Distant signals.
 But "Coupled signals" can show speed restrictions combined with Distant aspects too, so a third arm may (or may not) be added: in this case, the first arm will stay red, as a "placeholder" indicating that the train cannot proceed at track speed, while the second and third arms will then show the relevant distant aspect, for the signal ahead.
 (This practice originates from the so-called splitting signals at junctions.)

 Other aspects and indications

 There are two more Category 1 signal aspects, usually shown on "home signals", which instruct the driver to proceed cautiously towards a buffer stop or an occupied or a very short track.